 Instead, give your body (and hair) the food it needs to combat UV damage and wrinkling.
 (Meaning Argan oil, green tea for the antioxidants, avocado, and even more of the foods we use in our scalp-nourishing formulas).
 Seriously, even a little bit of Argan oil goes a long way for guarding against weather exposure!

 The Cost of Using Detergent on Your Hair

-While typical store-bought brands of shampoo and conditioner do help make your hair look clean, it's at the cost of your health.
+While typical store-bought brands of shampoo and conditioner do help your hair look clean, it is at the cost of your health.

 Many personal care products contain harmful ingredients like triclosan (a hormone disruptor).
-This and other ingredients irritate the scalp and lead to other issues with exposure over time.
 Between the sulfates, the artificial colors, the harsh stripping chemicals breaking down your hair along with the dirt, synthetic fragrances, and even formaldehyde, shampoos and conditioners are a problem.